Convergence of Sign-based Random Reshuffling Algorithms for Nonconvex Optimization: Conclusions

 \section{Conclusions}

-We presented the first convergence result for signSGD with random reshuffling, viz., $\algname$, which matches the convergence rate of signSGD under the with-replacement sampling scheme.
-We proposed \algnameVR\ that uses variance reduced gradients and $\algnameVM$ that uses momentum updates, which enjoy the same improved convergence rate and enhanced empirical performance compared with \algname.
-In contrast with existing analyses of signSGD, our results do not need an extremely large mini-batch size to be of the same order as the total number of iterations \citep{bernstein2018signsgd} or the unrealistic SPB assumption \citep{safaryan2021stochastic}.
+We presented the first theoretical analysis for signSGD with random reshuffling, viz., $\algname$.
+We proposed \algnameVR\ that uses variance reduced gradients and $\algnameVM$ that uses momentum updates, which enhanced empirical performance compared with \algname.
+These two methods match the convergence rate of SignSVRG under the with-replacement sampling scheme.
 We further extended our algorithms to the distributed setting where data are stored across different machines, and provide corresponding convergence results.
-Both theoretical and empirical evidence showed that sign-based gradient methods with random reshuffling are as effective, if not superior, to their with-replacement counterparts.
-It remains an interesting open problem to show whether sign-based gradient methods under random reshuffling can provably outperform their with-replacement counterparts.
+These results provide initial theoretical insights into the practical implementation of optimization algorithms, supported by our theoretical results effectively.

+We acknowledge a substantial body of research on compressed optimization and random reshuffling.
+Our work can serve as the first step and the basic framework for a more in-depth exploration of the practical implementations of sign-based optimization algorithms from both computational and theoretical perspectives, incorporating innovative ideas and techniques from the existing body of literature.